chersiakingdom/chersiakingdom/README.md

 ### 🌹 PROJECTS
 - **1) One-click AI-based comment analysis web service, 2021.04 ~2021.09. fin**
-A web service that receives the URLs of Naver news, shopping malls, and movie sites that users want, analyzes and visualizes comments.
+A web service that receives the URLs of Naver news, shopping malls, and movie sites that users want, analyzes and visualizes comments.<br/>
-It provides various EDA analysis specialized for each site, and analysis applied with deep learning/machine learning techniques such as sentiment analysis and topic modeling.
-Users can obtain analysis results for the desired information with one click.
+It provides various EDA analysis specialized for each site, and analysis applied with deep learning/machine learning techniques such as sentiment analysis and topic modeling.<br/> Users can obtain analysis results for the desired information with one click.<br/>
-More information .. go to >>
+More information .. go to >><br/>
 https://checherry.tistory.com/92

 - **2) Implementation of EEG-based user-friendly music composition algorithm, 2021.09~2021.12. fin**
-In this study, the purpose of this study is to create user-friendly music through brain waves, going further than the existing purpose of ‘creating music through brain waves’.
-In other words, it aims to create ‘music that expresses the user’s emotions well’.
+In this study, the purpose of this study is to create user-friendly music through brain waves, going further than the existing purpose of ‘creating music through brain waves’.<br/> In other words, it aims to create ‘music that expresses the user’s emotions well’.<br/>
-In this way, users can have true ‘my own music’ that expresses themselves well.
+In this way, users can have true ‘my own music’ that expresses themselves well.<br/>
-More information .. go to >>
+More information .. go to >><br/>
 https://checherry.tistory.com/106
 and https://github.com/IDEA-m